Post Summary: Your Website Is Never the Service Generating Monthly Revenue

 Now put that person inside a company that also runs Facebook ads, manages TikTok accounts, builds email funnels, designs logos, and writes blog posts.
 How much of their day is spent on your website?
 How much of the company’s investment goes into keeping that person’s skills sharp versus hiring the next social media coordinator?

 Full-service companies don’t build bad websites because they’re lazy.
 They build mediocre websites because the model doesn’t allow for the depth of focus that good websites require.
 Your site is one of seven priorities.
-And priority number one is always whichever service generates the most revenue this quarter — which is almost never web design.
-It’s usually paid ads, because paid ads have recurring monthly spend.
-Your website gets built once and then it sits — and when the person who built it leaves, nobody tells you and nobody who replaces them knows your project.
+And priority number one is always whichever service generates the most revenue this quarter, which is almost never web design.
+It’s usually ad management billed as its own line, disconnected from the site the ads point at, because that spend recurs every month.
+Your website gets built once and then it sits, and when the person who built it leaves, nobody tells you and nobody who replaces them knows your project.

 What Honest Looks Like